 As a tropical country, the Philippines has only two seasons: the wet and the dry season.
 Wet season usually occurs from June to October whereas dry season happens from November till May.
-These seasons are defined based on the direction of the winds that prevail over the country, which means winds during wet season generally come from the west or southwest while winds during dry season generally come from the east or northeast.
+These seasons are defined based on the direction of the winds that prevail over the country, which means winds during wet season generally come from the west or southwest while winds during dry season come from the east or northeast.
 On the other hand, countries in higher latitudes such as Japan or Korea do have four seasons including summer, which does not begin until June.

 So now, if we attempt to answer the question if it’s “summer” yet, we might just end up asking ourselves if the question makes sense in the first place.

-So why do Pinoys believe there is “summer” in the first place?
+So why do Filipinos believe there is “summer” in the first place?
 If we look back at the definition of dry season, it is the time of the year when winds either come from the east or the northeast.
 The winds coming from northeast are actually associated with the northeast monsoon or “amihan” from mainland China, whereas winds coming from east are associated with easterlies from the Pacific Ocean.
-Therefore, in a dry season, there are two more distinctive sub-seasons: the period of cold surges commonly known as “amihan“, and the period of summer-like hot and humid easterlies we call “summer”.
-In the Philippines, “summer” is declared as early as March and usually ends by late May or early June.
+Therefore, in a dry season, there are two more distinctive sub-seasons: the period of cold surges commonly known as “amihan“, and the period of summer-like hot and humid easterlies we call summer.
+In the Philippines, the latter is declared as early as March and usually ends by late May or early June.